How To Quit Sugar: Your 6 Step Detox

 Sugar Withdrawal Symptoms

 A sugar detox can be uncomfortable, even if it’s sensible and gradual.
 When you reduce your sugar intake, your body takes notice.
 This is called sugar withdrawal.
-The symptoms are not dangerous, bu they may be bothersome.
+The side effects are not dangerous, but they may be bothersome.

-When cutting out sugar, you may experience the following withdrawal symptoms:
+When cutting out sugar, you may experience the following sugar withdrawal symptoms:

 • Headache